mbernste/mbernste.github.io/_posts/2020-11-27-gaussian_mixture_model_em.md

 Introduction
 --------------

 Gaussian mixture model's are a very popular method for data clustering.
-Furthermore, they also provide an example of where the expectation-maximization algorithm provides an excellent strategy for performing maximum likelihood.
-In this post, I will define the GMM and also derive the EM algorithm for performing maximum likelihood estimation of its paramters.
-This blog post is designed to be a followup to my [previous post](), where I discussed the theory and intuition behind the EM algorithm.
+They are also models where the expectation-maximization (EM) algorithm provides an excellent strategy for performing maximum likelihood.
+In this post, I will define the Gaussian mixture model and also derive the EM algorithm for performing maximum likelihood estimation of its paramters.
+This blog post is designed to be a followup to my [previous post](https://mbernste.github.io/posts/em/), where I discussed the theory and intuition behind the EM algorithm.

 Gaussian Mixture Models
 --------------